aherbay/erpscope/README.md

 * **show 95% confidence intervals**

 By default, only the ERPs are displayed.
-But it is possible to add the 95% confidence intervals for each condition by setting the argument *show_conf_interval* to *FALSE*.
+But it is possible to add the 95% confidence intervals for each condition by setting the argument **show_conf_interval** to **FALSE**.

 * **changing the colors of ERP lines**

 By default there are 9 colors used to display ERPs : "#4DAF4A" (green), "#EA2721" (red), "#377EB8" (blue), "#FF7F00" (orange), "#984EA3" (purple), "#000000" (black), "#5c5c5c" (grey), "#945D25" (brown),"#FF748C" (pink), "#2E692C" (dark green).

 To change the order of colors or to change them entirely, you can change the argument **color_palette**.
-For example, to put the colors red, blue, purple for 3 ERP lines `color_palette =  c("#EA2721","#377EB8","#984EA3")`
+For example, to put the colors red, blue, purple for 3 ERP lines `color_palette =  c("#EA2721","#377EB8","#984EA3")`.
+You can also use default values from R for example: `c("blue","red","black")`.

 ## Function plot_difference